ghajba/100-days-of-code/log.md

 **Link to work**: [Blog entry](https://hahamo.wordpress.com/2017/02/12/i-knew-it-right-at-the-start/)

 ## Day 16: February 12, 2017

-**Today's Progress**: FreeCodeCamp Front End Development Certificate

-**Thoughts**: After some time I could finish this certificate (actually the last project, Simon) and I am happy. #HWAPO

-**Link to work**: [Cerificate](https://www.freecodecamp.com/ghajba/front-end-certification)
+**Today's Progress**: FreeCodeCamp Front End Development Certificate **Thoughts**: After some time I could finish this certificate (actually the last project, Simon) and I am happy. #HWAPO **Link to work**: [Cerificate](https://www.freecodecamp.com/ghajba/front-end-certification)

 ## Day 17: February 13, 2017
 **Today's Progress**: Elixir and OTP
 **Thoughts**: I did some Elixir coding at CodeWars and book review too.
 I think I get stronger in this language too but it will take much more time to "master" it.
 And I need to get work done with Elixir to claim my experience.
+**Link to work**: No link today, the work is not for share.

+## Day 18: February 14, 2017
+**Today's Progress**: Website Scraper in Python **Thoughts**: Sometimes the algorithm you think will solve your problem perfectly reults in a mess you have to fix with hours of manual labor.
+Next time I'll double-check my solutions before I let them run...
 **Link to work**: No link today, the work is not for share.